 2 Formerly referred to the Ports and Harbours Regulations, the citation of which was changed to the Ports and Harbours Regulations 1966 by the Ports and Harbours Amendment Regulations 2005 r.
-4. The reference was changed under the Reprints Act 1984 s.
+4 then to the Shipping and Pilotage (Ports and Harbours) Regulations 1966 by the Ports and Harbours Amendment Regulations 2010 r.
+5. The reference was changed under the Reprints Act 1984 s.
 7(3)(gb).